 6. Limestone Caves Visit And Mangrove Kayaking

 These caves are mysterious and exciting.
 The limestone caves are formed by sediment rocks and are gigantic.
 The ride to get here is beautiful by itself and the caves are mesmerizing.
 Passing through the narrow caves is thrilling and comes highly recommended.
 Yet another thrilling activity is Mangrove kayaking in Mayabunder.
 It comprises of 1/5th of the total mangrove cover in India.
 Paddling through this lush green mangrove is another of our favourite things to do in Andaman.

-Getting here: These caves are only 30 minutes away from Baratang Island on a ferry and 150 kilometers north from Port Blair.
+- Getting here: These caves are only 30 minutes away from Baratang Island on a ferry and 150 kilometres north from Port Blair.

 The Andaman and Nicobar Islands are a group of 572 beautiful Islands.
 This group of several islands have a wide range of options to explore for tourists.
 They are like shimmering jewels in the Bay of Bengal.

 Island hopping is easy, fun.
-Islands like Neil island and Ross island are fun half day trips off Port Blair.
+Islands like Neil Island and Ross island are fun half-day trips off Port Blair.
 Catching the sunrise or sunset at Neil beach comes highly recommended.
 A visit to Viper Island is for those of you looking for some serenity.
 There are plenty of vipers found in this region.
 The ruins of the political prison here make this a popular attraction.
-Viper Island is just 4 kilometers west of Port Blair.
+Viper Island is just 4 kilometres west of Port Blair.

 The Entry fee to the Jail is Rs 30 and the Light and Sound Show is Rs 25.